A software interface that provides instant control of Eos parameters

 {5} - Example: Page 1 of the Shutter category is selected.

-The other five category buttons each have their own color, identical to the colors of the standard FCB mode.
+Note: the six category buttons have their own color, identical to the colors of the standard FCB mode.

 The functionalities of the four encoders as well as those related to the Alt1 and Alt2 buttons remain unchanged compared to the standard FCB mode: